OR

 How will this course be delivered?

-The Level 2 business extended certificate is both a theoretical and a practical course and will be delivered through a range of teaching methods including lectures, presentations, case studies, guest speakers, workshops, exams & external trips.
-The lecturers are highly experienced with many years working in industry and some owning and running their own businesses.
+The course is both a theoretical and a practical course and will be delivered through a range of teaching methods including lectures, individual projects, guest speakers, workshops, trips, webinars.

 What qualifications will I get?